Fiat 500 electric performance, top speed & drive

-Easy, quick and and comfortable, the latest Fiat 500 ticks a lot of boxes.
-It's more adept at motorway driving than you might imagine, too
+Easy to drive, quick and comfortable, the latest Fiat 500 ticks a lot of boxes.
+It's more adept at motorway cruising than you might imagine, too

-If you’re less fussed about outright speed and prefer to eke out every last mile of electric range, other drive modes limit the amount of power on tap.
-Much like the MINI Electric's Green+ mode, the Fiat’s Sherpa setting turns off the air-conditioning for maximum range.
+There is no Sport mode, so the car will default to its Normal setting when you start it up.
+If you’re less fussed about outright speed and prefer to eke out every last mile of electric range, other drive modes limit the amount of power on tap and ramp up the regenerative braking.
+Much like the MINI Electric's Green+ mode, the Fiat’s Sherpa setting turns off the air-conditioning and softens throttle response for maximum range.

 This car is definitely at its best around town, where the light steering makes it super-easy to drive.
 It’s perhaps not as well suited to faster, flowing roads, but it never feels out of its depth – not even at speed on the motorway.

 Fiat 500 electric 0-62mph, top speed and acceleration

 No matter which Fiat 500 electric you go for, every model does 0-62mph in around nine seconds – despite the fact that the bigger-battery model getting a chunk more power.
 Acceleration is brisk, but the Fiat isn’t as quick as a MINI Electric or Honda e.
 A hot Abarth version is arriving later this year, which should satisfy those after a chunk more power.